Did You Know You Can Appeal Your Financial Aid Package?

 While there’s growing awareness that it’s possible to appeal a financial aid package, Manville says most people still don’t realize it’s possible.

 But do yourself a favor and approach a college’s price tag with the same savvy consumer attitude you would bring to any other big-ticket purchase.
+The best student loans still end up costing you for years after graduation.

 “You apply to college not knowing what the price will be,” says Manville, “But the price that comes back is not the end of the conversation if it’s a school you really want to go to.
 Colleges are doing more and more discounting and fewer and fewer people are paying the price listed on website.”